 In this example, you need to serve the same amount of bread (1 slice that weighs 28 grams per slice) to meet 1 ounce equivalent grains as you did to meet 1 grains/breads serving.

 To determine the ounce equivalent of grains in a recipe containing grain ingredients, use 1 of the following methods:

-• Use the weights provided in Exhibit A.
+- Use the weights provided in Exhibit A. Or - Information in the FBG.

 Or